ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 visit, as they returned, except what had particularly interested them both.
 The look and behaviour of everybody they had seen were discussed, except of the person who had mostly engaged their attention.
-They talked of his sister, his friends, his house, his fruit--of everything but himself; yet Elizabeth was longing to know what Mrs. Gardiner thought of him, and Mrs. Gardiner would have been highly gratified by her niece's beginning the subject.
+They talked of his sister, his friends, his house, his fruit -- of everything but himself; yet Elizabeth was longing to know what Mrs. Gardiner thought of him, and Mrs. Gardiner would have been highly gratified by her niece's beginning the subject.